epfl-dlab/WikiHist.html/README.md

 For more information about these datasets, please refer [here](https://github.com/epfl-dlab/WikiHist.html/tree/master/downloading_scripts).

 The supplementary datasets can be downloaded from [Zenodo](https://zenodo.org/record/3605388#.Xh9bEHVKi0k).

+### Data format
+For the data formats please refer to the README in the [downloading_scripts](https://github.com/epfl-dlab/WikiHist.html/tree/master/downloading_scripts) directory.

 ## Github repository structure